 SAT Math is offered to provide any student with skills for improving or preparing for the SAT exam.
 This one semester course allows students to review such topics as arithmetic, algebra and geometry in a mock testing environment.
 Recommended for College Bound Juniors.

-♦ 4 2147 MTH 123

-Technical Algebra and Trigonometry I

-0.5 credit 3.00 college credits
+♦♦ 2147 MTH 123 Technical Algebra and Trigonometry I Grade 12 0.5 credit 3.00 college credits through Pennsylvania College of Technology.

 (Highly recommended prerequisite: Course 2152--Academic Trig / Pre-Calculus)